RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/encodings/readme.md

                                     └────────┘      ╰───╯  └────────────────┘
 ```

 This is an abstract method.
-ALl subclasses of ``.Encoding`` have to implement this method.
+All subclasses of ``.Encoding`` have to implement this method.

 This method takes a _string_ as an argument.
 The string is assumed to be encoded using the encoding implemented by the current class.
 A decoding operation is attempted.
 If the decoding operation is successful, a choice of Unicode versions of the string is returned, as determined by the optional second argument, _format_.
 By default, a UTF-8 version of the argument _string_ is returned.